-Age 61, Director since 1986 Tony Johnson BA, FAICD, LLB, LLM (Companies & Securities), is a lawyer and an accredited mediator.
+Tony Johnson BA, FAICD, LLB, LLM (Companies & Securities), is a lawyer and an accredited mediator.
 Tony is Chairman of the national law firm Johnson Winter & Slattery.
 He has worked extensively in the corporate advisory and commercial disputes area.

-Mr Johnson is also Deputy Chairman of AA Scott Pty Ltd, Chairman of the listed entity Scott Corporation Limited and a Director of Adelaide Community Healthcare Alliance.
+Mr Johnson is also Chairman of AA Scott Pty Ltd, listed entity Scott Corporation Limited, a Director of Adelaide Community Healthcare Alliance and Arana Therapeutics Ltd.

-- Environmental Committee (Chairman) - Nomination and Remuneration Committee (Appointed as a member 22 April 2008)
+- Environmental Committee (Chairman) - Nomination and Remuneration Committee